What is radical prostatectomy?

 Preparing for your surgery

-- After a shower, you will be given a surgical gown to wear and anti-thrombus compression stockings will be fitted.
+Preparation – You will be given a surgical gown to wear and anti-thrombus compression stockings will be fitted.
 These can come off to shower during your hospital stay but must remain on at other times to reduce the risk of blood clots forming in the legs.
 They are removed when you are ready to be discharged from hospital.
-You need to be ready one hour prior to theatre.

 When you are due to go to theatre, the nurses will complete a theatre checklist and escort you to the theatre.
 You will enter the theatre anaesthetic room where you will be once again check-listed by the theatre staff and anaesthetist.
 They will put a drip in your arm or neck to allow them intravenous access during the operation.